lucasdavid/grapher/README.md

     }

 ```

+Done!
+You can now access `/department` to manipulate the resource!

-Schematics are based on the awesome project [cerberus](docs.python-cerberus.org/).
+Note: schematics are based on the awesome project [cerberus](docs.python-cerberus.org/).
-Naturally, all cannonical validation rules apply here.
+Naturally, all canonical validation rules apply here.

 #### Paginating
 You can control the flow of data that you receive.
-That's specially convenient when you have a sensible network link.
+That's specially convenient when you have a fragile internet link.

 ```shell
 curl http://localhost/department?skip=2&take=2
 ```

 ```http
 content-type: application/json
 date: Tue, 11 Aug 2015 01:48:47 GMT